 Drink plenty of water!
 Try to remember to blink often while reading, on the computer or watching tv for long periods of time.
 Wear Polarized, UV-blocking sunglasses to reduce environmental exposure to the cold, sun, dust/ debris, or drying winds.
 Also, be sure not to point fans and car air conditioner vents directly at your eyes.

-If you think you may have Dry Eye Syndrome, make an appointment today at one of our Central Florida locations including Mount Dora, Leesburg, Wildwood, The Villages, and Summerfield.
+If you think you may have Dry Eye Syndrome, make an appointment today at one of our Central Florida locations including Mt.
+Dora, Leesburg, Adjacent to The Villages in Wildwood and Stonecrest.